32blogby Studio Mitsu

-This article is an honest comparison based on real development work.
-I'll cover Copilot's speed advantage vs. Claude Code's depth of understanding, cost calculations, failure cases for each tool, and how to combine them in a team environment.
+This article covers Copilot's speed advantage vs. Claude Code's depth of understanding, updated 2026 pricing, failure cases for each tool, and how to combine them in a team environment.

 What's the Fundamental Difference Between Claude Code and Copilot?